btmbtm/btmbtm.github.io/gre/rcguide.md

 ### Your Background

-This guide assumes you already know the basics of GRE reading comprehension and have read a basic guide to GRE RC and understand the general structure of a GRE RC passage and basic question types.
+This guide assumes you already know the basics of GRE reading comprehension, have read a basic guide on the GRE verbal section, and understand the general structure of a GRE RC passage and basic question types.

 ### My Background